 The benefits extend to your company and your customers.
 Your company will be more flexible and will have access to experts in the field you may not be able to afford in-house.
 If you were to handle tech support on your own, you would have to locate, hire and train employees.
 These employees will need to be available to clients at all hours, which means there may be times when they are idle but they won’t be able to handle other duties.
 Alternatively, you will have to pull employees from other responsibilities to help handle heavy call volume in the tech support department.

 This isn’t something you can’t afford; it is a process your company can’t afford to live without.
 The money that your company will save far outweighs the costs.
 In addition to the reduction in labor costs, you will also save on equipment costs, infrastructure, and supplies.
 Your company will be more efficient and can leverage your human resources better.
-Companies who utilize BPO have saved as much as 40% in labor costs and an increase in productivity.
+Companies that utilize BPO have saved as much as 40% in labor costs and an increase in productivity.

 That is a question only you can answer.
 The best way to start searching for an answer to this question is to analyze all of your business processes.
 Which ones seem to cost the most money and take the most time with the least benefit?

 Once you have a list of these processes then look at how they could be handled if they were managed by an external vendor.
 Would managed payroll offer your accounting department more time to handle accounts receivable?
-If you had a third party company handle your marketing would this give your sales company more time to convert leads to customers?
+If you had a third-party company handle your marketing would this give your sales company more time to convert leads to customers?
 Review each process carefully and look at the advantages and disadvantages of the system as a whole.